CAPTCHA Solving for Native GUI Agents: Automated Reasoning-Action Data Generation and Self-Corrective Training: Related Work

-\paragraph{GUI Agent} The development of Vision-Language Models (VLMs) has catalyzed a shift toward GUI agent capable of navigating graphical user interfaces.
+\paragraph{GUI Agent} The development of Vision-Language Models (VLMs) has catalyzed a shift toward GUI agents capable of navigating graphical user interfaces.
 Early work in this domain primarily addressed grounding language instructions to static UI components using supervised learning on datasets of screen-action pairs.
 However, the field has rapidly transitioned toward end-to-end agents that operate on raw pixel observations to generate low-level control sequences (e.g., clicks, scrolls, and typing) ~\cite{nguyen2025guiagentssurvey, zheng2024gpt4vnavigation}.
 GUI agent benchmarks such as Mind2Web ~\cite{deng2023mindweb}, ScreenSpot ~\cite{cheng2024seeclick}, and Android Control ~\cite{li2024andriodcontrol} have shifted the focus toward open-ended interaction across diverse operating systems and web environments.

 Modern agents increasingly leverage high-resolution encoders and specialized architectures to handle fine-grained visual details.
 For instance, CogAgent ~\cite{hong2024cogagent} and Ferret-UI ~\cite{you2024ferretui} introduce specialized vision towers to improve the perception of small UI elements.
+Recent work further improves GUI grounding through coordinate-free action heads, as in GUI-Actor~\cite{wu2025guiactor}, and studies how visual attributes such as contrast, size, position, and card clarity influence web-agent decisions~\cite{yu2026visualattributes}.
 Concurrently, the integration of structured reasoning has become a standard.
-Recent state-of-the-art models like UI-TARS ~\cite{qin2025uitars} and OpenCUA ~\cite{wang2025opencuaopenfoundationscomputeruse} employ autoregressive formulations that interleave visual perception with chain-of-thought reasoning.
+Recent state-of-the-art models like UI-TARS ~\cite{qin2025uitars} and OpenCUA ~\cite{wang2025opencuaopenfoundationscomputeruse} employ autoregressive formulations that interleave visual perception with chain-of-thought reasoning, while GUI-Libra~\cite{yang2026guilibra} studies action-aware supervision and partially verifiable RL for reasoning-and-action training.
 This trend has been further reinforced by advances in multimodal foundation models, including large open-weight vision-language models that support direct action generation and tool use ~\cite{bai2025qwen25vltechnicalreport, qwen3technicalreport}.
 Overall, the field is rapidly converging toward general-purpose GUI agents that can handle diverse interactive tasks using a unified perception-reasoning-action interface.

 \paragraph{Evolution of CAPTCHAs} CAPTCHAs were originally introduced as text-recognition challenges that exploited the gap between human perception and machine OCR capabilities ~\cite{captcha2003}.
 More recently, reasoning CAPTCHAs mark a shift from simple pattern recognition toward tasks requiring logical reasoning, contextual understanding, and multi-step interactions ~\cite{Gossweiler2009captcha, Gao2021VisualReasoningCAPTCHA}.
 Unlike traditional CAPTCHAs, their designs explicitly target cognitive abilities that remain difficult for automated solvers.
 As deep learning significantly improved OCR performance, text-based CAPTCHAs became largely ineffective, motivating a transition from "hard-to-read" to "hard-to-reason" challenges ~\cite{Singh2014CaptchaSurvey, hitaj2020capturebotusingadversarial}.
 Modern systems, such as Google's reCAPTCHA v2, employ rich visual-semantic tasks including image classification, object localization, and spatial reasoning ~\cite{searles2023empiricalstudyevaluation}.
 Beyond static puzzles, contemporary CAPTCHAs increasingly incorporate behavioral signals and multi-step interactive sequences to distinguish human-like interaction from automated scripts.